TyMick/loan-risk-neural-network/README.md

-# LendingClub Loan Risk Neural Network
+# Building a Neural Network to Predict Loan Risk

 ### _or, Ty Goes Into Far Too Much Detail About Cleaning Data_